In Perspective: December 2018/January 2019 Writing Challenge

 All About Writing’s latest writing challenge offers the winner a literary assessment on 5000 words of writing worth R 2750.

 Describe a seaside holiday house, from the perspective of a child who has arrived here to spend what he or she hopes will be an idyllic summer.
 Use all your senses.
-Don’t forget to use specific details, which are always more powerful and generalities and do not allow yourself any generic descriptors (beautiful, lovely, great, awesome).
+Don’t forget to use specific details, which are always more powerful than generalities and do not allow yourself any generic descriptors (beautiful, lovely, great, awesome).

 Now describe the same house twenty years later, from the perspective of the same person – now adult.
 He or she experienced a traumatic event in the house during that childhood summer.
 Don’t describe or explain the event to us.
 You don’t even need to mention it.
 Simply show us what he or she notices about the house now.